• Skip to primary navigation

 More plant-based weeknight meals

-• Vegan stuffed baked potato with cheese and broccoli
+• Vega stuffed potatoes with cheese and broccoli sauce in a baking dish.

 I love slow-cooker meals!
 Just throw everything in a pot and dinner is done.
 I sure hope you enjoy this whole food plant-based chili recipe!